gary-deshayes/projet-smartleads-api/README.md

 - Now, execute this command : `composer install`

 ### II / Install the database
-- In order to create the database, execute in the terminal : `php bin/console d:d:c`
+- In order to create the database, execute in the terminal : `php bin/console d:d:c` for doctrine:database:create
-- Now, to update the database you need to execute this command : `php bin/console d:d:u`
+- Now, to update the database you need to execute this command : `php bin/console d:s:u --force` for doctrine:schema:update
-- Finnaly to add a few fixtures you should to execute : `php bin/console d:d:f`
+- Finally to add a few fixtures you should to execute : `php bin/console d:f:l` for doctrine:fixtures:load, admin accounts has in the fixtures

 The project and the database are installed.
 ## Your project is ready !
-In the same terminal, please run this command : `php bin/console :run`.
+In the same terminal, please run this command : `php bin/console server:run`.
 The application will automatically launch on your default internet browser

 ## Authors
 - Lucas VIGNI